 In addition, video analytics system can detect whether workers are wearing protective gear, such as hard hats for safety in pre-defined areas, or – during a public health crisis –whether workers are wearing face masks.

 People-counting alerts can track and manage occupancy throughout the facility; for safety reasons, there may be a limit to the number of people who can be in a loading area, for example.
-Or, the system can be configured to detect humans in an area that is normally off-limits to people
+Or, the system can be configured to detect humans in an area that is normally off-limits to people.

 Video content analytics can also detect dwelling in a particular camera view, based on pre-set rules; the operator of the system can set a time threshold to detect abnormally long lingering of people or objects and, in this way, respond proactively to potential problems, such as a suspicious package left on the property or a person who may be intending to commit a crime or having a medical emergency.
-This can be useful for securing the facility perimeter, by triggering alerts for dwelling or activity when the factory is closed to workers
+This can be useful for securing the facility perimeter, by triggering alerts for dwelling or activity when the factory is closed to workers.

 Facial recognition alerts can be set up so that managers are notified when a face in a video camera feed matches that of a digital video or still image of a face that has been uploaded to a watchlist.
 This could be useful to alert management when a suspicious individual tries to enter the warehouse or production facility; for example, management may want to create a watchlist of former employees who are disgruntled and pose a potential threat.
-Conversely, digital image watchlist can also be used to allow access to certain facilities; approved employees will be allowed access only if their face matches one of the approved faces on the watchlist.
+Conversely, a digital image watchlist can also be used to allow access to certain facilities; approved employees will be allowed access only if their face matches one of the approved faces on the watchlist.

 Managers of a facility might also apply license plate recognition functionality.
 For example, if unauthorized vehicles excluded from an employee or approved visitor watchlist are detected on the grounds, the surveillance operator can be alerted, assess the situation, monitor the vehicle, and respond if necessary.